pan2013e/explainbench/README.md

 ├── pyproject.toml
 ├── py-tracer
 ├── README.md
+├── results
-└── results
+└── supplementary_materials
 ```

+- `audit_agent/`: Contains the code for ExplanationAuditAgent, which performs additional differential testing to validate and refine agent explanations.
+- `dataset/`: Contains benchmark data and part of the ExplainBench framework for automatically collecting explanations, questions, context, and ground truths.
+- `evaluation/`: Contains the evaluation scripts.
+- `execution/`: Contains the instrumentation and test execution framework for (1) running developer tests and tracing their behavior (2) and running PBTs.
+- `pbt-generator/`: Contains the rest part of the ExplainBench framework for automatically generating PBTs for end-to-end questions.
+- `py-tracer/`: Contains the code for execution tracing and object serialization.
+- `results/`: Contains evaluation results.
+- `supplementary_materials/`: Contains supplementary materials as mentioned in Section 8.1 of the paper.

 ## Artifact 1: ExplainBench

 > ExplainBench is an evaluation framework that automatically evaluates the quality of code explanations from agents.

-### Setup
+### Evaluation setup

-1. Install dependencies listed in `pyproject.toml`
+Install the dependencies listed in `pyproject.toml`

 ### How to run evaluation

 1. Prepare API keys for LLM access.
 Either export to environment variables before running, or create a `.env` file in the root directory and add your API keys in `KEY=VALUE` format.
-Refer to litellm documentation for available `KEY` names.
+Refer to litellm documentation (https://docs.litellm.ai/docs/set_keys) for available `KEY` names.
 2. Run `python -m evaluation.main` with args in the root directory to execute the evaluation.
 ```
 usage: evaluation.main [-h] -a AGENT [-m MODEL] [-n NUM_GENERATIONS] [-go] [-eo] [--gen-workers GEN_WORKERS] [--use-audit-expl] task